ajakate/beemoviefier/README.md

 - `bb run` is a wrapper for main
 - `bb test` will run the test suite (what exists of it)

 If you run into issues and want to debug, there is a file generated called `run.sh` in the root directory that contains the full ffmpeg command that will be called.
-It's deleted on cleanup after a success but if the run fails or you kill the process before ffmpeg finishes you can inspect it and run in independently.
+It's deleted on cleanup after a success but if the run fails or you kill the process before ffmpeg finishes you can inspect it and run it independently.

 ## Additional links